vpitkanen/OTA-Design-project/README.md

 # OTA-Design-project
-Design project of operational transconductance amplifier using Cadence Virtuoso.
+Design group project(2 people) of operational transconductance amplifier using Cadence Virtuoso.
 Design was verified by various simulations using different testbenches.
-Group project (2 people).

 ## Design Specifications